 Spend the night at charming accommodation on Snæfellsnes Peninsula.

 Further along, be sure to visit the captivating Hraunfossar and Barnafoss waterfalls.

-History buffs may also enjoy a visit to Snorrastofa, the medieval research institute in Reykholt, where the politician, poet, and historian Snorri Sturluson wrote the saga of the Norwegian kings, Heimskringla, in the 13th century.
+History buffs may also enjoy visiting Snorrastofa, the medieval research institute in Reykholt, where the politician, poet, and historian Snorri Sturluson wrote the Norwegian kings' saga Heimskringla in the 13th century.
 He is also famous for writing the bible of old Norse mythology, Edda.

-On this day, you can opt into one of two exciting caving tours.
-You can explore the incredible, man made ice caves at Langjökull, or else take a lava tube adventure into Viðgelmir cave.
+On this day, you can opt for one of two exciting caving tours.
+You can explore the incredible man-made ice caves at Langjökull, or take a lava tube adventure into Viðgelmir cave.
 You can also explore the inside of a magma chamber on the incredible 'Into the Volcano' tour.